Our Energy Group specializes in:

 Code Compliance Energy Modeling

-New York State requires that your proposed design energy costs are reduced by at least 15% relative to a reference IECC2015 baseline building.
-Our project at SUNY Brockport New Dormitory exceeded this goal with a calculated 31% energy cost savings relative to an IECC2015 reference building.
-Consider a code compliance model to meet code compliance and demonstrate to the community your commitment to energy savings.
+New York State requires that your proposed design energy costs are reduced by at least 15% relative to a reference IECC2018 baseline building.
+Energy modeling is an alternative path to meet code.

 In addition to the directives of New York State, key agencies further the State’s goals to build upon high-performance and sustainable goals.
 Pathfinder can provide a variety of design and analysis services through our term agreements with DASNY, SUCF and OGS.